EfiTower51/EfiTower51/Github_introduction.md

 ## Read me
-Thank you for staying by.
+Thank you for stoping by.

 Howdy,EfiTower51 here!